Knowledge-only mode

 - Test with common queries

-Entering a sales order - Your sales team needs quick reference while on customer calls.
-They pull up the procedure, follow along while entering the order, but don’t need task tracking.
+Entering a sales order - Your sales team pulls up the procedure during customer calls, follows along, but doesn’t need task tracking.
 Speed matters more than documentation.

 Conference room setup - Facilities posts the setup checklist as knowledge.
-Teams reference it when preparing rooms but don’t need to log each chair placement.
+Teams reference it when preparing rooms.
 It’s guidance, not governance.

 - Audit existing documentation - Identify procedures that need accessibility, not tracking